Writing Resources: A Poetry Handbook

 Something that is essential can’t be taught; it can only be given, or earned, or formulated in a manner too mysterious to be picked apart… Whatever can’t be taught, there is a great deal that can, and must, be learned.

-If you’ve ever been captivated by the magic of language, then you have already experienced the power of poetry.
-The concepts you’ll learn in working with poetry can be applied to all forms, including fiction, journalism, and copywriting.
-So do yourself a favor and start collecting some writing resources that deal exclusively with poetry reading and writing.
+If you’ve ever been captivated by the magic of language, then you’ve already experienced the power of poetry.
+The concepts you’ll learn in working with poetry can be applied to all forms of writing, including fiction, journalism, and copywriting.
+So do yourself a favor and start collecting some writing resources that deal with poetry.
 Having read dozens of books on poetry, I recommend starting with A Poetry Handbook.